 - Market and competition analyses, as well as development of market strategies for LNG producers, buyers and infrastructure operators

-- Potential analyses and strategies for market entry into the European small-scale LNG market
+- Analyses of market potential and development of market entry strategies regarding the European small-scale LNG market

 - Support in regulatory matters